Fraught with Worry – and 5 Other Signs You Need Term Life Insurance

 If you can’t shake worrying about the financial security of your family, that’s a sure sign it’s time to do something about it.
 Protecting your loved ones with a term life insurance policy could give you the peace of mind (and good night’s rest) you need.

 But the excessive worry isn’t the only reason to look into getting life insurance.

 5 Other Reasons You Should Consider Getting Term Life Insurance

 Permanent life insurance costs too much for your budget.

 Term life insurance policies are flexible and cost less than whole (permanent) life insurance policies.
-If you’ve gotten a quote on whole life insurance in the past but found you couldn’t afford it, get a quote on term life instead.
+If you’ve gotten a quote on whole life insurance in the past but found you couldn’t afford it, get a quote on term life insurance instead.
 You can get policies with term periods of 5, 10, 15, 20, 25 or 30 years.
 The premiums are lowest on shorter term policies.

 You have a spouse and/or children.